-Elective home education is often referred to as 'education otherwise' in Section 7 of the Education Act 1996 which states: "It shall be the duty of the parent of every child of compulsory school age to cause her or him to receive efficient full-time education suitable to her/his age, aptitude and ability (and to any special educational needs she/he may have) either by attendance at school or otherwise".
+• Elective home education is often referred to as 'education otherwise' in Section 7 of the Education Act 1996 which states: "It shall be the duty of the parent of every child of compulsory school age to cause her or him to receive efficient full-time education suitable to their age, aptitude and ability (and to any special educational needs they may have) either by attendance at school or otherwise".
 This means that parents/carers have a legal responsibility to ensure that their child is educated but this does not have to be in school.
-This school will follow the Department for Education (DFE) guidance should you as a parent decide to educate your children/child at home https://www.gov.uk/government/publications/elective-home-education
+This school will follow the Department for Education (DFE) guidance and Kirklees local policy should you as a parent decide to educate your children/child at home.

+https://kirkleesbusinesssolutions.uk/Page/13204